vfmd/vfmd-spec/spec/for_implementers.md

     then the block-element that starts at the _block-element start line_ is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

+ 4. If the leftmost character of the _block-element start line_ is a `#`
+    character, it signifies the start of a block-element of type **atx-style header**.
+The same line is the _block-element end line_.

  5. If none of the above conditions apply, and if the first _non-space_ character in the _block-element start line_ is a `>`